 Governed AI

 EU AI Act classifies energy grid AI as high-risk.
-Colorado AI Act takes effect June 30, 2026.
+Colorado AI Act is now in effect.
 NIST AI RMF applies to critical infrastructure.
 Register an agent, map every applicable regulation, and generate deployment-ready policies.
-Push to your CI/CD pipeline, download directly, or deploy the gateway on-premises inside your BES perimeter.

 Every generated policy maps back to the regulatory section it implements.
 Actual obligations from NERC CIP, EU AI Act, NIST AI RMF, Colorado AI Act.